AdebayoDare/Hotel-booking-orders-analysis-with-microsoft-excel./README.md

 ## Project Task

 1. To provide insights on Top countries Customers prefer to visit.
-Thji
 2. Customers profile and demographics?
 3. Analyze the data to provide insights demographics of the Customers such as the Age groups, Gender and location.
 4. Top Hotels by Booking and Rating?